Ganesh-d/IBrain-Task/README.md

 -> WebContent folder contain .html files
 -> src folder contain .java files.
--> build/classes folder contain all .class file of .java files

-index.html file is a homepage of this task that contain UI -
+-> build/classes folder contain all .class file of .java files ->sqlFile contain all query that i have used in database. index.html file is a homepage of this task that contain UI -
 ![Screenshot (742)](https://user-images.githubusercontent.com/59825872/117578425-efbf9980-b10b-11eb-9033-c1591def7e3f.png)